CognitionIES/CognitionIES/README.md

 This GitHub org is maintained internally at **CognitionIES**.
 Each project here started as a small fix or automation to solve real problems — helping different teams work faster, cleaner, and with less manual effort.

-*Most projects are internal, but we’re open to collaborations — reach out if you’d like to build with us.*
+***Most projects are internal, but we’re open to collaborations, reach out if you’d like to build with us.***
 ---

 ## Connect